I CAN… Communicate Goals With Parents

-We’re not just going digital but are making other good changes.
-We’ve updated our grade card to add comments and give a better/more accurate idea of what students are doing but again a technology glitch has made last year’s music standards show on the card and not this year’s updated standards.
-This means that students are getting the right grades but what the parent thinks/reads that they’ve learned isn’t maybe what they’ve actually been learning.
+Another way we’re attempting to communicate learning targets with parents is through our new modified grade card.
+We’ve updated our grade card to add comments and give a better/more accurate idea of what students are doing each quarter.
+Unfortunately a technology glitch has made last year’s music standards show on the card and not this year’s updated standards.
+This means that students are getting the right grades but what the parent thinks/reads that they’ve learned isn’t maybe what they’ve actually been learning… Sigh!
 It’s frustrating!

 And let’s not even get into the language barrier and digital divide.
 If parents can access our online grade card (let’s assume that they do have internet at home) they may not be able to read or really understand it.
-We do our best to translate everything but when you have 40+ languages it’s hard to make it understandable for everyone.
+We do our best to translate everything but when 40+ languages are spoken throughout the district it’s hard to make it understandable for everyone.
 I’m lucky that most of my students are bilingual and that other language is mostly Spanish.
-There are other schools in my district where 3 or 4 other languages are spoken at home.
-We really do try hard (both parents and teachers) but sometimes the language barrier can be really tough.
+That way we can focus on translating into Spanish whereas other schools in my district have to accomodate for 3 or 4 other languages.
+Throughout this whole process, we really do try hard (both parents and teachers) to make our cares and concerns understood… but sometimes the language barrier can be really tough.

 Notes to Parents – Communicating Our Daily Goals